The Gospel of John

 The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth.

-A few years ago our next door neighbor’s live-in girlfriend asked me, “what do you do?”
+Not too long after my wife and I had moved into a home we had just purchased, our next-door neighbor’s live-in girlfriend asked me, “what do you do?”
 I told her that I was a pastor.
 So she said, “Oh, I’m looking for a church…one that doesn’t get all weird and condemning about sin.
 What about yours?”

 I said, “My church—hey, we accept everybody just the way they are—unless you’re shacking up with someone!”

-So how do we bridge that gap between a loving God and the repulsiveness of the sinners sin?
+So how do we bridge that gap between a loving God and the repulsiveness of the sinner’s sin?
 Grace and truth, that is how.
 That is what Jesus perfectly modeled.
 Take, for instance, his interaction with the adulterous woman in John 8.
 Picture the scene: This sinful woman is standing in the center of a circle, surrounded by self-righteous religious leaders who want her stoned.
 Imagine her humiliation, caught in the very act of adultery—a private act now a very public sin.
-Nothing can hide her shame—and make no mistake, sexual sin is shameful, degrading to the people involved, destructive to innocent families it affects and odious to God.
+Nothing can hide her shame—and make no mistake, sexual sin is shameful, degrading to the people involved, destructive to the innocent family members it affects, and it is odious to a holy God.

 This woman is standing before Jesus, exposed, humiliated, tears dripping to the sand.
 She has been used by men all of her life, and now she will pay for it with her life.
 She sees the stones; she knows her guilt.
 Now, all eyes are on Jesus—what will he do?